Annotation Configuration

 UPDATE sys_userSET name = 'Updated Name', age = 30, email = 'updated@example.com', version = version + 1WHERE id = 1;

-attribute to customize field behavior during updates, making operations more flexible and tailored to specific requirements while avoiding the complexity of manually writing SQL fragments.
+This approach allows you to customize field behavior during updates, making update operations more flexible and tailored to specific requirements, while avoiding the complexity of manually writing SQL fragments.

 insertStrategy